 In particular, the programme carries out formal periodic reviews of the Company's compliance records, policies and procedures; by performing sufficient and comprehensive compliance testing.

 xi.
 HR Policies & Processes

-The Company has adopted HR Policies as per the DIFC Employment Laws and in line with Talent Management strategies of its Parent Company, which are designed to achieve the twin objectives of personal development and organizational growth.
+The Company has adopted HR Policies as per the DIFC Employment Laws.
 HR Policies & Processes lay down the guidelines that will govern all eligible employees of the Company.

 xii.
 Investment Management Policy